-The department of Biology is located in the Leighty Tabor Science Center on the second and part of the first and third floors.
-The faculty has been selected to provide specialized focus in the areas emphasized in goal #2.
+The Department of Biology is located in the Leighty Tabor Science Center on the second and part of the first and third floors, with an animal facility in the basement and a greenhouse on the fifth floor.
+The faculty has been selected to provide specialized focus in the areas emphasized in biology goal #1 and 2.
 We have one geneticist, one molecular/cell biologist, one microbiologist, one ecologist, one anatomist, two physiologists (one is teaching half-time), a botanist, and an animal behaviorist.
 Almost all (89%) have Ph.D.s in their special areas and have training to be able to provide backup for at least one other area as well as the skills to teach in more general freshman level courses.
 The curriculum has been divided into the following study tracks: